Amsterdam Schiphol Airport Layover Guide

 Overnight at Schiphol

-See our Schiphol airport hotel guide.
 Aside from the Mercure and Yotel, there are 3 hotels located a short walk from the airport terminal.
 The budget CitizenM design hotel has small capsule-style rooms.
 The Sheraton is a very comfortable but more expensive option with spacious rooms and an atrium bar.
-Finally the new Hilton (opened 2015) is within walking distance and has modern rooms.
+Finally the Hilton is within walking distance and has modern rooms.
 Book a Schiphol hotel here.

 It may be possible to "sleep" at the airport either inside the terminal on one of the comfy chairs (if you happen to be departures side) or finding a spot in Schiphol Plaza public area - however you will probably be checked there by security and moved on early in the morning.

-Schiphol layover greater than 4 hours: consider visiting the city
+Schiphol layover greater than 4 hours: visit the city?

 A transit time of over 4 hours should give you enough time to visit the city by train.
 For a comfortable visit our recommendation would be to have 6-7 hours transit.